 Safe Electric provides Domestic, Commercial and Industrial, Fire Alarm Checks in Cambridge and Peterborough.

 - Fully certified & accredited

 At Safe Electric, our properly trained, competent engineers use their decades of experience to ensure the job is done once, and right, the first time…

 It is vital for a regular test to be undertaken to ensure that there has not been a major failure of the entire fire detection and fire alarm system that may otherwise go unnoticed.
 You should perform weekly and monthly tests yourself.
 However, you should get your fire alarm system tested by someone competent like ourselves every 6 months and yearly.

-The Regulatory Reform fire Order of 2005 (law) makes it clear that the person in control of the building is ultimately responsible.
+The Fire Safety Act 2021 (the Act) received Royal Assent on 29 April 2021 and commenced on 16 May 2022.
+The Act amends the Regulatory Reform (Fire Safety) Order 2005 (the Fire Safety Order).
+Which is (Law) and makes it clear that the person in control of the building is ultimately responsible.
 The owner/occupier or designated responsible person (under the law), must ensure that the regulations are complied with, they risk prosecution if they fail to do so.